Veninyt/Eclipse-Client/README.md

 1. **Install a userscript manager:**  Download and install a userscript manager extension for your browser (Tampermonkey or Violentmonkey are popular choices).

-2. **Install Eclipse-Client:**  Go to this repository's releases section.
+2. **Install Eclipse Client:**  Go to this repository's releases section.

 3. **Enable the script:** In your userscript manager, make sure the Eclipse Client script is enabled.